ignopeverell/site-test/index.md

 ---
-title: Welcome to Grin
+title: "Welcome to Grin"
 layout: post
 image:
 	path: /images/grin-banner.png
-	caption: MimbleWimble in Grin
+	caption: "MimbleWimble in Grin"
 ---

 Grin is experimental and unproven technology, use at your own risk